Counselling and Support Services for the Pregnancy Advisory Service

 How to contact the Counselling and Support Service

-If you need support to make a decision about termination of pregnancy then discuss this with your health worker at the time your pregnancy is confirmed.
+If you need support to make a decision about a termination of pregnancy then discuss this with your health worker at the time your pregnancy is confirmed.
 They will then access a counsellor in the clinic during your care.

-• Following your termination, contact the Counselling Service direct by telephoning our confidential answer phone on (01482) 844038
+• Self-refer to our confidential Counselling Service direct by telephoning on (01482) 844038

 Some frequently asked questions: